eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="evc-vse" %}

 In addition to measuring "aggregation competence," VSE can be used as advocacy evidence to demonstrate the robustness of a method to the public.
-In a recent TEDx talk, the Executive Director at the Equal Vote Coalition [Sara Wolk](https://youtu.be/xWQiy5VdwY0?si=ABEnMeAMKWSvMWjS&t=483) introduces a version of the above chart and says:
+In a recent TEDx talk, [Sara Wolk](https://youtu.be/xWQiy5VdwY0?si=ABEnMeAMKWSvMWjS&t=483), the Executive Director of the Equal Vote Coalition, introduces a version of the above chart and says:

 > "Today, experts can use computer models to see how different voting methods would actually perform.
 And it's pretty much just like how engineers can test the plans for a new skyscraper before actually building it."
 (Timestamp [7:10](https://youtu.be/xWQiy5VdwY0?si=9vzXt8aI6_beTKoi&t=430))